ember-learn/ember-blog/content/template-tag-codemod.md

   --renderTests false --routeTemplates false --components app/components/only-these-ones/**/*.hbs
   ```

-- get output that is more compatible with non-bleeding-edge Ember:
+- get output that is more compatible with Ember < 6.3.0:

   ```sh
   --nativeRouteTemplates false --nativeLexicalThis false
   ```

-- get output that is more compatible with the classic build system:
+- get output that uses imports from the app's module namespace instead of relative paths `import Bar from 'my-app/utils/bar';`; this is required in the classic builds:

   ```sh
   --relativeLocalPaths false